 ECCSEL operations are coordinated by ECCSEL ERIC.
 An ERIC is a specific legal entity created by the European Commission for large European Research Infrastructures.
-ECCSEL ERIC is one of the 21 currently existing ERICs and it's head office is located in Trondheim, Norway.
+ECCSEL ERIC has it's head office in Trondheim, Norway.

 The Head Office of ECCSEL ERIC is coordinating the research infrastructure's central access and operations.
 ECCSEL has a Director, a General Assembly, a Research Infrastructure Coordination Committee, and Scientific, Industry and Ethical Advisory Boards.

 The Director, who is appointed by the General Assembly, is the Chief Executive Officer, Chief Scientific Officer and legal representative of ECCSEL ERIC.
 The Director is reporting to the General Assembly.
 He is responsible for the day-to-day management of the Consortium, for implementing the General Assembly's decisions, including the implementation of the budget, and ensures that ECCSEL ERIC observes all relevant legal requirements.

 The Operations Centre is ECCSEL ERIC's main office and location of the ECCSEL ERIC management.
 It is responsible for central management and planning as well as coordination of the infrastructure operations and development.

 The General Assembly is the ultimate authority of ECCSEL ERIC.
 It is the governing and decision-making body of ECCSEL ERIC which oversees its activities.
 It adopts strategies and work plans for ECCSEL and supervises its management.
 The General Assembly is composed of ECCSEL members and observers and the participants currently are: